JHF101/FFT/readme.md

 # FFT from Scratch
 Fast Fourier Transform algorithm implemented from scratch.
+Adapted from pseudo-code in [[1]](#1).

 ## Requirements
 A C-compiler is required in order to run the C-code.
 Anaconda is required in order to run the Jupyter Notebook.

 ## Usage
 This is by no means better than a library such as fftw3 and UFFT.
-This was implemented as a portfolio project.

 ### C Implementation
 Only the magnitude for the C implementation is calculated.
 It prints out the magnitude that an FFT would achieve on an arbitrary piece of data.